 What you should do now is break every item down into a more manageable chunk.
 Of course, your list might look different depending on how much time and energy you are able to spare for each item.

-Instead of clean the bathroom, you have: clean master bathroom floors/sink, clean kids’ bathroom floors/sink, clean showers, and clean toilets.
+Instead of cleaning the bathroom, you have clean master bathroom floors/sink, clean kids’ bathroom floors/sink, clean showers, and clean toilets.

 It is important that no task be longer, or require more energy than you can reasonably expect to give in a certain day.